HighGroundVision/Basilius/README.md

 If you have any questions, you can tweet us at [@DotaHGV](https://twitter.com/DotaHGV)

-## Authors and Acknowledgements
+## Authors and Acknowledgments

-Desolator is maintained and development by [HGV](http://www.highgroundvision.com), a leading Dota 2 data visualization and analysis web site.
+Basilius is maintained and development by [HGV](http://www.highgroundvision.com), a leading Dota 2 data visualization and analysis web site.
 HGV's Team:

 * [Jamie Webster](https://github.com/RGBKnights)
 * [Graham Clifford](https://github.com/gclifford)